particle-iot/docs/src/content/guide/tools-and-features/console.md

 #### Compiling Binaries

-If you are in the Web IDE, you can easily download a compiled binary by clicking the Code icon (<i class="ion-code"></i>) in your sidebar.
-You will see the name of your app in the pane, along with a download icon (<i class="ion-ios7-cloud-download"></i>).
+If you are in the Web IDE, you can easily download a compiled binary by clicking the code icon (<i class="ion-code"></i>) in your sidebar.
+You will see the name of your app in the pane, along with a download icon (shown below).
 Click the download icon to compile and download your current binary.

 ![Compile firmware](/assets/images/ide-compile.png)
 <p class="caption">Compile and download a product binary from the web IDE</p>

-If you are using Particle Dev, clicking on the compile icon (<i class="ion-checkmark-circled"></i>) will automatically add a `.bin` file to your current working directory if the compilation is a success. **Note**: Make sure that you have a device selected in Particle Dev before compiling.
+If you are using the [Desktop IDE](/guide/tools-and-features/dev/), clicking on the compile icon (<i class="ion-checkmark-circled"></i>) will automatically add a `.bin` file to your current working directory if the compilation is a success. **Note**: Make sure that you have a device selected in Particle Dev before compiling.

 ![Compile firmware](/assets/images/particle-dev-icon.png)
 <p class="caption">Particle Dev will automatically add a compiled binary to your working directory after you compile</p>